Complete Dynamic Logic of Communicating Hybrid Programs: Completeness

-To obtain appropriate specifications, we adapt an approach from Hoare-style ac-reasoning \cite{AcSemantics_Zwiers} to hybrid systems and dynamic logic.
-The idea is to widen the state set represented by $\psi_\gamma$ to its neighborhood, including all states varying from~$\gamma$'s reachable states on potential parallel computation.
-Then $\psi_\alpha$ and $\psi_\beta$ also cover each other's final states such that their intersection contains the final states of $\alpha\parOp\beta$. \rref{def:reach_worlds_obs_com} introduces intermediate and final state-variations enabling convenient reasoning on the semantic level.
-This carries over to reasoning in the calculus by their expressibility in \comFOD (\rref{lem:state_variations_comfod}).
-By building \rref{lem:state_variations_comfod} on top of the program rendition (\rref{lem:rendition}), we achieve better modularity than Hoare-style ac-reasoning \cite{AcSemantics_Zwiers}.
-Throughout the section concepts are explained referring to final state-variations but similar arguments apply to intermediate state-variations.
+As solution, we adapt an approach from Hoare-style ac-reasoning \cite{AcSemantics_Zwiers} to hybrid systems and dynamic logic.
+The idea is to extend the strongest postcondition~$\Psi_{\varphi,\gamma}$ with all variations of the original states, which cover some interleaving of communication potentially stemming from another program $\ogamma$.
+This defines the strongest postcondition~$\strongestPost{\ogamma, \varphi}{\gamma}$ \wrt an environment~$\ogamma$.
+Since $\strongestPost{\beta, \varphi}{\alpha}$ and $\strongestPost{\alpha, \varphi}{\beta}$ cover each other's final states, their intersection covers the final states of~$\alpha\parOp\beta$, as opposed to classical strongest postconditions. \rref{def:state_variations} introduces environmental state variations, and \rref{lem:state_variations_comfod} represents them syntactically as strongest promises.
+Different from Hoare-style ac-reasoning \cite{AcSemantics_Zwiers}, variation is not defined within the transition relation (\rref{lem:rendition}).
+Instead, \rref{lem:state_variations_comfod} modularly characterizes variation from reachability~$\langle \alpha \rangle$.
 All proofs for this section are in \rref{app:reach_states}.